 They’re not afraid to stand out as different because they understand the value of being true to yourself and your purpose…no matter what anyone else is doing.

-They don’t try to please everyone – confidence does not mean being a people pleaser.
+They don’t try to please everyone – self-confidence does not mean being a people pleaser.
 It’s about being true to yourself and knowing that you are enough even if you don’t have what everyone else has.

 As long as you’re working hard and trying your best, know that others appreciate this.

-They know that confidence comes from within and not just from other people applauding each of their moves or achievements in life.
+They know that self-confidence comes from within and not just from other people applauding each of their moves or achievements in life.
 They understand that making mistakes is important for growth.
 Knowing this will allow you to push yourself out of your comfort zone and try new things.

 Confident people understand that their past does not define their future.
 Instead, they focus on the present and the changes they’re willing to make to influence their future.